 An automated payroll system limits the likelihood of human error from manual data entry by using technology that does the work of calculating figures like deductions and overtime rates for you, thus ensuring your employees get paid on time and accurately.
 Not to mention they’ll be able to access their financial information when and where they want with a user-friendly system.

-Human error cannot only upset your employees if they’re not getting paid correctly, but can also potentially bring you legal trouble.
 An automated payroll system can help you stay in line with IRS tax laws and regulations by generating reports, like profit and loss statements, that you’ll need come tax time.

 If you’re a small business that can’t afford to bring on a full-fledged finance team, payroll automation means you can work with a smaller team, which allows you to save money by not paying more employees.
 You can also keep your payroll services in-house and avoid the need to outsource your finances to a third-party provider.